MLaritz/Responsive-Device-Testing/readme.md

 This project will be a script/bookmarklet to let you test your responsive web design on multiple device dimensions.

-Script currently resizes your site to 320px x 480px.
+Script supports iOS devices described below ... more to come.

 ##Files